lambdamirror/pyapp/README.md

 # pyapp
-Restful service for backend api in Python
+Base app for RESTful services and files management in python